melasg/melasq/README.md

-### homepage of an engineering student/soon to be graduate
+### homepage of a soon-to-be-graduate engineering student
  ✨ _pre-PHD_ ✨